The financial transactions of any accounting system can be grouped into four major accounting cycles: Revenue, Purchase, Payroll, and General Journal.

 These account types are the general account classifications used in an accounting system.
 They are also used to organize the general ledger, from which financial statements are developed.
 Your accounting policies and procedures should take into account the main accounting cycles, accounting methods, and accounting terms to guide the operation of your accounting system.

-Your Accounting Manual and associated accounting procedures are intended to satisfy the documentation requirements for an Accounting Management System.
+Your Accounting Manuals Template and associated accounting procedures are intended to satisfy the documentation requirements for an Accounting Management System.
 Department managers and supervisors are responsible for identifying any additional documents needed to ensure the effective planning, operation and control of processes.

 This Accounting Manual provides the top-level organizational document for the Accounting Management System.
 The Accounting Manual defines the scope, policies and processes of your company’s Accounting Management system as well as Management’s responsibility for the system.